dj95/lemonbarpy/README.md

 - Toggle status elements to icon or icon and text with left mouse button
 - Select workspace with mouse click
 - Transparency
+- Toggle over unix socket connection

 ### Screenshots

 ![shot1](./img/shot1.png)
 ![shot2](./img/shot2.png)

+### Usage

+To toggle one of the elements of your bar with keyboard shortcuts, just add run `./lbpyctl.py CMD` with CMD as:

+- date
+- vol
+- wlan
+- eth
+- vpn
+- bat

+to your hotkey-daemon(e.g. sxhkd).
+`lbpyctl.py` will then connect over a unix socket connection to the bar and send the correct command for the bar.

 ### Requirements